cadalzolc/cadalzolc/README.md

 If you have inquiry feel free to contact me.

 Tim is gold, let's do it:
-- 🔭 I’m currently working as an Off-shore Fullstack Developer in .Net, Vue.js and React.Js (US Timezone).
+- 🔭 I’m currently working as an Off-shore Fullstack Developer US Timezone.
 - 🌱 I’m teaching programming skill for out of school youth in my free time.
 - 🤔 You can hire me for comissioned project or contract based.